Working towards safe drinking water for everyone

 Regional councils monitor the nitrate levels in groundwater around their region.
 Environment Canterbury creates and updates maps showing the nitrate levels across Canterbury.

-Get your water tested if you live in a yellow nitrate area
+Get your water tested if it comes from a bore or well

 Private well owners are responsible for their own water monitoring, and what frequency to test their water.
 It is recommended that you test your water when you purchase a property with a private well or bore or drill a new well or bore.
 Follow-up testing is prudent every 6 to 12 months.